MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 If this option is not shown, you are likely trying to download a .pbix in a scenario listed under [limitations](#limitations).

 4. While the report is downloading, a status banner displays the progress.
-When the file is ready, you're asked where to save the .pbix file.
 The default name of the file matches the title of the report.

 5. If you haven't already, [install Power BI Desktop](../fundamentals/desktop-get-the-desktop.md), and open the .pbix file in Power BI Desktop.